Japan Downgrades COVID-19 to Lower-Risk Disease Category

 - Русский

-Tokyo, May 8 (Jiji Press)--Japan downgraded COVID-19 to a lower-risk category of infectious diseases that include seasonal flu on Monday, a milestone toward the full reopening of the country's economy and society after over three years of the public health crisis.
+Tokyo, May 8 (Jiji Press)--Japan on Monday downgraded COVID-19 to a lower-risk infectious disease category that includes seasonal influenza, a milestone toward the full reopening of the country's economy and society after more than three years of public health crisis.

+The move by Japan coincided with the World Health Organization's announcement on Friday of the end of the COVID-19 global health emergency.

-The country lowered the status of COVID-19 from Category II to Category V under the infectious disease control law, lifting restrictions on the movements of those infected with the coronavirus and their close contacts.
+The country lowered the status of COVID-19 from Category II to Category V under the infectious diseases control law, lifting restrictions on the movement of those infected with the coronavirus and their close contacts.

-Still, the health ministry asks COVID-19 patients to refrain from going out for five days after infection and wear a mask for 10 days.
+The health ministry still asks COVID-19 patients to refrain from going out for five days after infection and to wear a mask for 10 days.
 COVID-19 tests and treatments are no longer fully subsidized.

-The country already eased mask-wearing rules on March 13, leaving the decision to wear masks up to individuals both indoors and outdoors.
+The country already eased mask-wearing rules on March 13, leaving the decision to wear a mask both indoors and outdoors up to the individual.
 Mask-wearing continues to be recommended for visitors to hospitals and elderly care facilities.

-The first COVID-19 case in Japan was confirmed in January 2020, and the country has since experienced eight waves of infection.
-About 33.79 million people had been infected and 74,654 people had died as of Saturday, according to the ministry.

 [Copyright The Jiji Press, Ltd.]